baddestguy/SainthoodStories/deploy/Xbox SDK.md

     1. Microsoft GDK API Package: This is a Unity wrapper class that gives you access to the native APIS.
 It has decent documentation and sample projects that show you how to implement features.
     1. Microsoft GDK Tools Package: Not to be confused with the [tools xbox package](#tools), this makes it easy to manage assets and configs for your depoys.

+## 2a.
+Pre-Build
+1. Run CreateBuilds.ps1 located in XBuilds directory
+1. Enter the build version you plan on building and follow the prompts until the script tells you to create the build

-## 2. Build
+## 2b.
+Build
-1. Double click the Assets -> _Scripts -> Xbox -> Sign-in -> GdkSignInSample.gdksettings file to make it the current active settings.
+1. Back in Unity, Double click the Assets -> _Scripts -> Xbox -> Sign-in -> GdkSignInSample.gdksettings file to make it the current active settings.
     1. Note that the Game Version set here supercedes whatever is set in the player settings.
 1. Change Playform to Game Core - [Xbox version you want]
 1. Ensure the following settings: